Variations on a Theme by Haydn: Form

-The theme begins with a repeated ten-measure passage which itself consists of two intriguing five-measure phrases, a quirk that is likely to have caught Brahms's attention.
+The theme begins with a repeated ten-measure passage which itself consists of two five-measure phrases, a quirk that is likely to have caught Brahms's attention.
 Almost without exception, the eight variations follow the phrasal structure of the theme and, though less strictly, the harmonic structure as well.
-Each has a distinctive character, several calling to mind the forms and techniques of earlier eras, with some displaying a mastery of counterpoint seldom encountered in Romantic music.
+Each has a distinctive character, several calling to mind the forms and techniques of earlier eras, with some displaying an impressive mastery of counterpoint.

-The finale is a magnificent theme and variations on a ground bass, five measures in length, derived from the principal theme.
-Its culmination, a restatement of the chorale, is a moment of such transcendence that the usually austere Brahms permits himself the use of a triangle.
+The finale is a passacaglia, with an ostinato of five measures in length, derived from the principal theme.
+Its culmination consists of a restatement of the chorale.
+Here, Brahms, usually restrained in his use of percussion in orchestral music, calls for a triangle.

 Just before the end of the piece, in the coda of the finale, Brahms quotes a passage that really is by Haydn.
 In measures 463–464, the violas and cellos echo the cello line from measure 148 of the second movement of the latter's "Clock" Symphony, one of the finest examples of Haydn's pioneering work in the symphonic variation form.
 The reader may compare the two passages by following these links: Brahms, Haydn (see below for link credits).
-This fragmentary allusion may be the music's sole link to Haydn.
+This fragmentary allusion may be the music's sole link to music known with certainty to be by Haydn.